haneyky/yuzu/_works/battleCaster.md

 description: From decorative accessories to needed prints, see how illustrations can be useful in items used today.
 cover_image: "/assets/images/desserts-postcard_featured.jpg"
-post_image: "/assets/images/battleCaster_post.png"
+post_image: ''
 featured_work: false
 context: Designs include cute desserts, skeletal explorations, and low poly animals.
 contribution:
+- item: Illustration Design
 - item: Print
-- item: Illustration Design
 collaborator: []
 footer: true
 slider: true
-published: false

 ---
-## Introduction

 This is where fine arts and design meets.
 Featured here are three works that display how illustration design can be applied in the real world.

 ## Illustrated Desserts